alxm/faur/README.md

 # [![Faur](./media/faur.png "Faur")](https://www.alxm.org)

-*Faur* is a personal C framework for my [video games](https://www.alxm.org).
+*Faur* is my personal C framework for my [hobby video games](https://www.alxm.org).

-Features include 2D graphics, sound, inputs, state management, ECS model, and utilities to help with data, files, math, memory, strings, time, and more.
+Features include software 2D graphics, abstractions for inputs and sound, application state management, entity-component-system model, and utilities to help with data, files, math, memory, strings, time, and more.

-Faur builds native on Linux and [cross-compiles](#cross-compile-for-other-platforms) for Web, Windows, and some embedded devices.
+Faur builds native on Linux and [cross-compiles](#cross-compile-for-other-platforms) for Web, Windows, and some embedded devices I like.
 The build system uses GNU Make 4.1 and Python 3.6 or later.

 ## Dependencies & Path Setup